whizzml/examples/readme.md

   between two datasets.
 - `model-or-ensemble` Decide whether to use models or ensembles for predictions, given an input source.
+- `deduplicate` Removes contiguos duplicate rows of a dataset, where "duplicate" means a concrete field's value is the same for a set of contiguous rows.
 - `remove-anomalies` Using Flatline and an anomaly detector, remove from an input dataset its anomalous rows.
 - `smacdown-branin` Simple example of SMACdown, using the Branin